gama-platform/gama-platform.github.io/wiki/Statements.md

 ### image
 #### Facets

-  * `name` (string), (omissible) : Human readable title of the image layer
+  * `name` (any type in [string, file]), (omissible) : Human readable title of the image layer
   * `color` (rgb): in the case of a shapefile, this the color used to fill in geometries of the shapefile
   * `file` (any type in [string, file]): the name/path of the image (in the case of a raster image)
   * `gis` (any type in [file, string]): the name/path of the shape file (to display a shapefile as background, without creating agents from it)
   * `position` (point): position of the upper-left corner of the layer.
-Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greter than 1.
+Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greater than 1 for x and y.
+The z-ordinate can only be defined between 0 and 1.
 The position can only be a 3D point {0.5, 0.5, 0.5}, the last coordinate specifying the elevation of the layer.
   * `refresh` (boolean): (openGL only) specify whether the image display is refreshed. (true by default, usefull in case of images that is not modified over the simulation)
   * `size` (point): extent of the layer in the screen from its position.
 Coordinates in [0,1[ are treated as percentages of the total surface, while coordinates > 1 are treated as absolute sizes in model units (i.e. considering the model occupies the entire view).
 Like in 'position', an elevation can be provided with the z coordinate, allowing to scale the layer in the 3 directions
   * `transparency` (float): the transparency rate of the agents (between 0 and 1, 1 means no transparency)